soniaisiganporia/awesome-cassandra/README.md

 ### Open Source Applications

-- [Twissandra](https://github.com/twissandra/twissandra) - Twissandra is an example project, created to learn and demonstrate how to use Cassandra.
+- [Twissandra](https://github.com/twissandra/twissandra) -Twissandra is an example project, created to learn and demonstrate how to use Cassandra.
 Running the project will present a website that has similar functionality to Twitter.
-- [ChronoServer](https://github.com/cyngn/ChronoServer) - A test server for sampling how long it takes mobile & web clients to make various types of requests to a server doing common request patterns.
+- [ChronoServer](https://github.com/cyngn/ChronoServer) - Test server for sampling how long it takes mobile & web clients to make various types of requests to a server doing common request patterns.
 - [Cassandra Cluster Admin](https://github.com/sebgiroux/Cassandra-Cluster-Admin) - Cassandra Cluster Admin is a GUI tool to help people administrate their Apache Cassandra cluster.
 - [Cassandra-Tools](https://github.com/CrowdStrike/cassandra-tools) - Python Fabric scripts to help automate the launching and managing of cluster testing on AWS.
 - [Cassandra Opstools](https://github.com/spotify/cassandra-opstools) - Generic scripts to review and monitor cassandra, from Spotify.
-- [CCM: Cassandra Cluster Manager)](https://github.com/pcmanus/ccm) - A script/library to create, launch and remove an Apache Cassandra cluster on localhost.
+- [CCM: Cassandra Cluster Manager)](https://github.com/pcmanus/ccm) - Script/library to create, launch and remove an Apache Cassandra cluster on localhost.
 - [Netflix-Priam](https://github.com/Netflix/Priam) - Co-Process for backup/recovery, Token Management, and Centralized Configuration management for Cassandra.
 - [CStar](https://github.com/spotify/cstar) - Apache Cassandra cluster orchestration tool for the command line.
-- [CMB](https://github.com/Comcast/cmb) - A highly available, horizontally scalable queuing and notification service compatible with AWS SQS and SNS.
+- [CMB](https://github.com/Comcast/cmb) - Highly available, horizontally scalable queuing and notification service compatible with AWS SQS and SNS.
-- [CassieQ](https://github.com/paradoxical-io/cassieq) - A Distributed queue built off of Cassandra.
+- [CassieQ](https://github.com/paradoxical-io/cassieq) - Distributed queue built off of Cassandra.
 - [Cherami](https://eng.uber.com/cherami/) - Distributed, scalable, durable, and highly available message queue system.
-- [Scheduler](https://github.com/PagerDuty/scheduler) - A Scala library for scheduling arbitrary code to run at an arbitrary time.
+- [Scheduler](https://github.com/PagerDuty/scheduler) - Scala library for scheduling arbitrary code to run at an arbitrary time.
 <!-- double-link - [Newts](http://opennms.github.io/newts/) - A time-series data store based on Apache Cassandra.
 This is part of the OpenNMS family of products that are used to monitor systems. -->
 <!-- double-link - [FiloDB](https://github.com/filodb/FiloDB) - High-performance distributed analytical database + Spark SQL queries + built for streaming.  -->